Financial Accountability at Epic Missions

 Because the Lord supplies us with resources for ministry through individual donors, we recognize our accountability both to Him and to our donors.
 We have a responsibility to be faithful stewards and to maintain integrity and openness in our financial practices.
 Therefore, we are committed to fulfilling the following standards:

 - Our financial statements are prepared in accordance with generally accepted accounting principles.
-The organization has conducted a formal third party financial audit for the fiscal year ended July 31, 2015 that is available upon request.
-Future years financial audits are available upon request.
+The organization has conducted a formal third party financial audit for every fiscal year.
+Financial audits are available upon request.

 - Our Board reviews the annual Financial Review.